anjalipatel-hub/JWT_AUTH_Login-Ang17/README.md

-# JWT_AUTH_Login-Ang17-
+# Paginato_Mat-crud-
-Hello!!, Implemented authentication functionality with JWT token and interceptor.
+imeplemented pagination with login credentials. used angular material for making pagination.